Megan Thee Stallion discography

 American rapper and songwriter Megan Thee Stallion has released three studio albums, one reissue, one compilation album, three mixtapes, three extended plays, 60 singles (including 21 as a featured artist), and six promotional singles.
 In her early career, Megan Thee Stallion released the non-commercial, SoundCloud-exclusive mixtapes Rich Ratchet (2016) and Megan Mix (2017).
 She made her official solo debut by commercially releasing her first professional EP, Make It Hot, on September 18, 2017, which was followed by her second EP Tina Snow on June 8, 2018.

 As Megan Thee Stallion gained national mainstream popularity in 2019, the single "Big Ole Freak" from Tina Snow became her first-ever entry on the US Billboard Hot 100 and her first single to be certified Platinum by the Recording Industry Association of America (RIAA).
 Her first major label mixtape, Fever, was released on May 17, 2019, and became her first top-ten album on the US Billboard 200.
 The second single from the mixtape, "Cash Shit", featuring American rapper DaBaby, peaked at number 36 on the Hot 100 and was certified 4× Platinum by the RIAA.
-In August 2019, Stallion released the single "Hot Girl Summer" featuring Trinidadian rapper Nicki Minaj and American singer Ty Dolla Sign, which peaked at number 11 on the Hot 100 as well as being certified Platinum by the RIAA.
+In August 2019, Stallion released the single "Hot Girl Summer" featuring fellow rapper Nicki Minaj and singer-songwriter Ty Dolla Sign, which peaked at number 11 on the Hot 100 as well as being certified Platinum by the RIAA.